daughters rights in fathers property

 A Hindu Widow's Parental-Side Kin Can Inherit Her Property, Rules SC

-On February 25, 2021, the Supreme Court ruled that the parental-side kin of a deceased woman (without a will) cannot be considered "strangers" and thus can claim their rights on her property.
-The parental side-kin can be the deceased woman's parents, her father's direct heirs, i.e. the dead woman's sister or brother, and lastly, her mother's side of heirs.
+On February 25, 2021, the Supreme Court ruled that the parental-side kin of a deceased woman's (without a will) kin cannot be considered "strangers" and thus can claim their rights to her property.
+The parental side-kin can be the deceased woman's parents, her father's direct heirs (i.e., the deceased woman's sister or brother), and, lastly, her mother's side of the family.

 Q: Can the daughter claim the father's property when the father is alive?